What in the world is Dry Needling?

 Most patients won’t even feel the needle penetrate the skin, but once it has and is advanced into the muscle, the feeling of discomfort can vary drastically for everyone.

-Usually, a healthy muscle feels very little discomfort with insertion of the needle; however, if the muscle is sensitive and shortened, or has active trigger points within it, the patient may feel a sensation much like a muscle cramp — which is often referred to as ‘twitch responses’.
-The twitch response has a biochemical characteristic to it which likely affects the reaction of the muscle, symptoms, and response of the tissue after treatment.
+Usually, a healthy muscle feels very little discomfort with insertion; however, if the muscle is sensitive and shortened, or has active trigger points, the patient may experience a cramping sensation — often referred to as a "twitch response."
+This response has a biochemical characteristic that likely affects the reaction of the muscle and the tissue's response after treatment.

 How do I prepare for my session?

-All that we ask is that you wear loose clothing near the area needing treatment so that the Doctor may have access to the skin where needles will be placed.
-As with most myofascial therapies, staying well hydrated will always help to reduce any residual soreness or symptoms post-treatment.
+All that we ask is that you wear loose clothing near the area being treated so that your provider has access to the skin where needles will be placed.
+As with most myofascial therapies, staying well hydrated will always help to reduce any residual soreness post-treatment.